jacksonturnip/LFSC_596/JT_Tidyverse_Graph_2_4_22.md

   select(UN,Burn.Status,Shannon)
 ```

-Now that we’ve checked and subset our data, we’re ready to visualise our
+Now that we’ve checked and subset our data, we’re ready to visualize our
 relevant data\!

-## Visualising our data
+## visualizing our data

 The `ggplot2` package within `tidyverse` allows us to plot our data in
 any way of our choosing.
 For this particular graph, we’d like to use a